Homepage Crafts Unlimited (UK)

 My Teddy bear is very threadbare in places, is it possible to replace his fur?

 Fur replacement on a Teddy is a problem.
 Once the fur has gone there is not a lot that can be done apart from making a total new "skin" (therefore he would not look the same) because to match the "aged" fur (in terms of quality, fur length and colour) would be almost impossible.
 Even humans lose their hair as they get older as do well loved Teddies!.
 The only thing I can suggest is to give him a waistcoat or jacket to cover the bear (oops sorry, bare) patches.
-A waistcoat or jacket is available in your choice of colour - usually velvet with satin lining.
-See prices for costs.

 Top